NanoCommons/specifications/README.md

 ==============

-Specifications in this repository are written up within or in collaboration with the eNanoMapper project to describe how something could be done.
+Specifications in this repository are written up within or in collaboration with the NanoCommons project to describe how something could be done.
 In fact, if enough people do it that way, the specification becomes a standard.

 All specifications in this repository are licensed openly, allowing anyone